Araule/echosis/README.md

 ### YouTube Corpus

 You can use our scripts to get corpus from YouTube through the API.
-For more information, see [Echosis Misc](https://github.com/Araule/echosis_misc/tree/main).
+For more information, see `misc` directory.

 ## Documentation